hritikbharucha/Custom_Porechop_ABI/INSTALL.md

 [Conda](https://docs.conda.io/en/latest/) is a cross platform package / environment management system.
 Porechop_ABI was added as a package to the [bioconda](https://bioconda.github.io/) channel to make the installation easier.

-With a fresh environment, you may use either the Anaconda GUI, or the following command line:
+With a fresh environment, you may install Porechop_ABI using either the Anaconda GUI, or the following command lines:

 ```bash
 conda create -n my_env